 GET STARTED!
 CLICK ON YOUR STATE – IT’S EASY

 Inventory Report on Jurisdictional Status of Federal Areas within the States- 1962.
-The jurisdictional status of every acre of BLM and USFS public land in the United States is defined in each state, by county.
+The jurisdictional status of every acre of federal land (BLM and USFS) public land in the United States is defined in each state, by county.
 This report is often referred to as the Eisenhower Report.
 Locate federal enclaves in your state, listed by county.

 Search your State - Download PDF - Jurisdiction on public lands within each state

 Search state statutes for cessions of jurisdiction on public lands after 1962

-The federal report on this web site titled, “Inventory Report on Jurisdictional Status of Federal Areas within the State” documents each cession of jurisdiction from a state to the federal government prior to 1962.
+The federal report titled, “Inventory Report on Jurisdictional Status of Federal Areas within the State” documents each cession of jurisdiction from a state to the federal government prior to 1962.
 This report is also known as the Eisenhower Report.
 In order to fully document jurisdiction and federal enclaves on federal lands in your state or county, you must research the state statutes (laws) in your state of interest to document any other cessions of legislative jurisdiction since 1962.
 The federal government has not done a detailed inventory report on legislative jurisdiction since 1962.
-For this web site we will use Colorado as an search example.
-Did you know that 97.2% of Colorado’s 24 million acres of federally managed public lands are held in a “proprietorial interest only” by the federal government?
+For this website, we will use Colorado as a search example.
+Did you know that 97.2% of Colorado’s 24 million acres of federally managed public lands are held in a “proprietorial interest-only” by the federal government?
 This was calculated by following this process.

 In Colorado search the Colorado Revised Statutes (CRS).
-Google “Colorado Revised Statutes” and click on http://www.advance.lexis.com/ .
+Search “Colorado Revised Statutes” and click on http://www.advance.lexis.com/ .
 Agree to terms on the first page and you will see many states to choose from, click on Colorado.
 If you don’t see your state, you will need to access your state laws through a state-maintained web site, like https://leg.colorado.gov/laws.